-Aside from the Corporation entering into a bond forward sale derivative, there were no other material changes to the nature of risks arising from derivatives and related risk management in the fourth quarter of Fiscal 2018.
+There were no material changes to the nature of risks arising from derivatives and related risk management in the fourth quarter of Fiscal 2019.

-For a description of the derivative financial instruments of the Corporation, refer to Note 3 and Note 14 to the Corporation's audited annual consolidated financial statements for Fiscal 2018.
+For a description of the derivative financial instruments of the Corporation, refer to Note 3 and Note 14 of the Corporation's audited annual consolidated financial statements for Fiscal 2019.